 What do you do when you find yourself in trouble?
 In this wonderful passage from the book of Hosea the Holy Spirit shows us how to get out of our “Valley of Achor.”

 What is the Valley of Achor?
-It was named for an infamous character in the company of the Children of Israel who disregarded what the LORD said.
-Remember Achan, the “troubler of Israel,” in 1 Kings 18?
-Let’s take a little trip back to the Old Testament and revisit the story.
+It was named for an infamous character in the company of the Children of Israel, “Achan,” who is known as “The troubler of Israel,” in 1 Kings 18.
+He disregarded the word of the LORD with a devastating outcome.
+Let’s take a little trip back in time and revisit this story.

-But, there’s always one in the crowd who does what he isn’t supposed to, right.
-Yep; you guessed it: Achan.
-He was the guy who stole forbidden spoils from the cursed city of Jericho and then hid them underneath his tent.
-His selfish, forbidden, solitary act brought judgement crashing down on all Israel, something they didn’t realize until they went to attack the next city on God’s agenda.
+There’s always seems to be one in the crowd who doesn’t follow directions and does his own thing, right?
+Yep; you guessed it: Achan was that man.
+In direct disobedience of God’s directive, he stole forbidden spoils from the cursed city of Jericho and hid them underneath his tent.
+His selfish, forbidden, solitary act brought judgement crashing down on all Israel.
+Sadly, they didn’t know anything was wrong until they went to attack the next city on God’s agenda: Ai.

 (Israel after their defeated at Ai.)

 After their overwhelming, definitive victory at Jericho, the Israelites were feeling pretty confident about themselves.
 Understandable.
 So when they came to Ai, naturally they assumed taking that city would be a walk in the park.
 No problem, right?
 Imagine their a shock and surprise when they were not only chased away by the men of Ai, but 36 of their number were killed.
 They were devastated and demoralized!